Keep Your Eyes Peeled, Thousands Of Hummingbirds Are Headed Right For Missouri During Their Migration This Spring

 When should I hang a hummingbird feeder in Missouri?

 If you plan to add a hummingbird feeder to your yard, do so at least a few weeks before their expected arrival.
 Your best bet is to hang your feeder out in mid-March or early April.
-If you don’t have a hummingbird feeder yet, check out this collection of the best hummingbird feeders online.
+In addition to online shopping, a good place to find one is your local hardware store.

 Is it safe to feed hummingbirds in Missouri?